 - Based on the correlation matrix, the top 2 features that affects pricing is the number of Bathrooms, nunber of Bedrooms and distance (kilometres) from CBD.
 I plotted boxplots to visualise how price varies the number of bedrooms and bathrooms.
 The boxplot for the number of bedrooms indicate that there’s quite alot of variability.
 For distance, I used a regression plot to see how price varies.
 The plot shows a negative relationship between the two, which is logical since housing near CBD are usually priced higher than those in the outer regions.

-Part 3 - Linear Regression Model with all Features
+Linear Regression Model with all Features

 In this part, I will evaluate the linear regression model using all the available features.
 The data is split into training and test data with a 2:1 ratio.
 The coefficient for each predictor variable is subsequently ranked after, showing that longitude, number of bathrooms and the vendor bid method as the top 3 most significant feature in the model.